 Carry essential parts indoors.
 You may look a little funny walking through the supermarket, but a bike without a seat post or front wheel is much harder to ride away.

 Take turns watching.
 If you’re getting bad vibes and don’t want to leave the bikes at all, take turns having one of your riding companions watch the bikes while others go into the store.

 Ask for help.
 If you’re riding solo or can’t take turns, consider asking a stranger to help.
 The details depend on where you are.
 For example:

 - In the US you might stop by a bike shop and ask for permission to park your bike inside for a little while, especially if you buy something while you’re there.

 - In a Ugandan market you could befriend a woman selling produce and offer her a tip for keeping a close eye on your bike.

 Locks for Bikepacking and Touring

 In addition to all those handy tricks, there are many times when it makes sense to use a bike lock.
 If I’m bikepacking in the middle of nowhere and don’t expect to pass through civilization, I might leave it home.
-Otherwise, I always have a lightweight lock with me for those short restaurant and grocery stops.
+Otherwise, I always have a lightweight lock on my bikepacking gear list.

 An ideal lock for bikepacking and touring is lightweight, relatively small, and versatile in terms of position and size.
 A long cable lock — 6 feet instead of 4 feet — works best for wrapping around odd-sized objects like trees and benches, especially with bulky bike bags.
 I prefer a combination lock so there’s absolutely no chance of losing the key.